 During the visit you will learn more about the different reasons behind whole process of coronation.
 They will give you an insight about why the kings had to have a bath , followed by smearing of regal oil and then heading to the Lava rock for a meeting before the instruments of power where handed over to the new king.
 This ceremony was always presided over by members from the Kingodom’s advisory council.
 The advisory council, always included the clan elders, other elders and number of royal sorcerers.
 It is that believed is that king got lots of blessings and protection from this place so his kingship would be under gods’ protection.

 Visit the springs

 Whilst in Buhang forest you can visit the stunning Gihanda spring.
 The spring used to be a source of water for the ritual bath.
 To-date, it is believed that the spring has some supernatural power.
 This follows a legendary story, that onetime a local chief had the spring drained but by evening the water was following again.
 Coincidentally, the next day the chief’s him was attacked by snakes the next day and the whole family died.

 Bird watching in Buhanga forest

 There is also a number of different bird species that you may encounter as you walk through Buhanga forest.
 You can expect to see about 150 different birdlife, and also for butterfly lover, expect to spot some beautiful ones.
-This the bird watching nature walk starts as early as 8 am when the forest is cool and the birds are very active, and then return at 6 pm.
+The bird watching nature walk starts as early as 8 am when the forest is cool.
+The birds are very active, and then return at 6 pm.
 The nature walk costs USD 50 and a specialists bird guide might costs you extra.

 Buhanga Forest offers the best experience of a forest walk because of the unique cultural and forest experience one gets.
 It is a great addition for those visiting volcanoes national park for mountain gorilla tracking in musanze.
 Or if you are visit Lake Kivu especially Gisenyi area.